AlexWiles/pai/README.md

 ### AI Agent
 Ask an AI agent to complete a task.
 It will continuously generate and run code until it completes the task or fails.
 All generated code must be approved by the user.

-### Code g
-- Generate code in the REPL by typing `gen: <prompt>`
-- Generate code in the REPL by typing `pai: <prompt>`
-- REPL history used as context for the LLM prompt
-- Review, edit and confirm all generated code prior to execution.
-- Code executes on your machine.
-- Supports ChatGPT and llama.cpp

 ## Usage with OpenAI